WilliamEskildsen/41934_group3/A4/readme.md

 ## 2 Minute Video
 - Summary of the use case / why is this a challenge?
-- Who is you tool for?
+- Who is your tool for?
 - Business and societal value
 - Demo of the tool (if interaction / processing takes longer – edit the video 😊)